 "Roulette systems have been touted as ways players can overcome the casino's house edge, and while in the long term you simply can't increase your odds, betting patterns and strategies can payoff in the short term."

 The Cancellation System/Labouchere

-This system has a goal of winning a certain amount of units in roulette with odd/even or red/black bets.
-It is up to you how much a unit is and what you will be risking.
+This system has a goal of winning a certain number of units in roulette with odd/even or red/black bets.
+It’s up to you how much a unit is and what you’ll be risking.

 Assuming a ten-unit goal, you would note down ten 1s on a piece of paper.
 When all the numbers have been crossed off, you have won ten units and can quit for the day.

 For each bet, you’ll be wagering the sum of the number on the left and the number on the right (unless you have just one number left, in which case you bet that).
 If you win, cross off both numbers; if you lose then place the sum at the end.

 For example, you have a ten-unit goal and ten 1s written down like so: 1 1 1 1 1 1 1 1 1 1.